Lucky3028/next-rewrite-url/README.md

 # next-rewrite-url

-This library will output a JSON file containing rewrites in next.config.js of Next.js from TypeScript file.
+This library will output below files

+- a JSON file (`.json`) containing rewrites in next.config.js of Next.js from TypeScript file
+- a TypeScript file (`.ts`) to read more easily

 ## Development